gg-frame/ggframe/README.md

 ### 2. Go to Warpcast

-Open <a href="https://warpcast.com">warpcast</a>, and then paste the link with the numbers you copied before like below
+Open <a target="_blank" rel="noreferrer" href="https://warpcast.com">warpcast</a>, and then paste the link with the numbers you copied before like below

 `https://gg-frame-three.vercel.app/donate/25/156`